GodotSteam/GodotSteam/docs/classes/friends.md

 ### clearRichPresence

 !!! function "clearRichPresence()"
-	Clear the game information in Steam; used in 'View Game Info'.
+	Clear the game information in Steam; used in 'View Game Info' section of Friends list.

 	**Returns:** void